nicholalexander/clarification/README.md

 The response object returned from the prediction is a hash containing a nicely parsed result for each of the models called.
 In our example, we initialized with two models so we will have response[:food] and response[:general].
 Each of those model results have an object which has three pieces of relevant information: status, concepts, and response_json.

-Thusly you can do thinks like this.:
+Thusly you can do things like this:

 ```
 response[:food].concepts.each do |concept|